microsoft/vcpkg-docs/vcpkg/users/binarycaching.md

 # Binary Caching

 Most ports in the [vcpkg public registry](<https://github.com/Microsoft/vcpkg>) are built from source.
-By building from source, vcpkg can ensure maxiumum compatibility by using the same environment, build tools, compiler flags, linker flags, and other configurations that you use in your project to build your dependencies.
+By building from source, vcpkg can ensure maximum compatibility by using the same environment, build tools, compiler flags, linker flags, and other configurations that you use in your project to build your dependencies.